KeithPiTsui/CryptoKeyboard/README.md

 ## Somethings worthwhile
-Concerning the layout of each individual key on a whole keyboard, I use somewhat functional idea and follow the idea from [Functional Swift](https://www.objc.io/books/functional-swift/) to create a small library named <Diagram>, which is as a container for individual key and layout them just like describe the layout in plaintext.(Like the following code snap)
+Concerning the layout of each individual key on a whole keyboard, I use somewhat functional idea and follow the idea from [Functional Swift](https://www.objc.io/books/functional-swift/) to create a small library named Diagram, which is as a container for individual key and layout them just like describe the layout in plaintext.(Like the following code snap)

 ```